What is the purpose of this class?

 I noticed that you teach the Chopra Center’s Primordial Sound Meditation, is that what we will be learning at this weekly class?

 The Primordial Sound Meditation program is a separate program and is offered a few times a year in four weekly sessions or as a weekend workshop.
 This is the Chopra Center’s Signature Meditation program, where you receive your personalized mantra, based on your date, time and place of birth.
 It is a beautiful program when you are ready to take your practice to the next level.
 Visit the Judy’s Programs page and view -“The Chopra Center’s Primordial Sound Meditation Program in New Jersey” for more details or feel free contact me if you are interested.
-The next Primordial Sound Meditation Mini-Retreat will be on January 20, 2018 – 9:30-2:30.
+The next Primordial Sound Meditation Mini-Retreat will be on January 27, 2019 – 9:30-2:30.
+Click here for information and to register.

 Will I have to sit on the floor?